silverstripe/cwp/docs/en/developer.md

 	BasePage::$pdf_export_enabled = true;

 Now you can use `$PdfLink` in your templates which gives you a link to generate the page as a PDF.
+Note that a default "Export PDF" link is provided near the "Print" link at the bottom of the default template.

 ### Overriding the template for PDFs